MYikuno/ORLISTAT-Adverse-Events/README.md

-# Adverse Events Identification and Trend Analysis of Weight Loss Drug (Orlistat)
+# Adverse Events Identification and Trend Analysis of Weight Loss Drug (Orlistat and Relaglutide)

-This project analyzes the adverse events associated with **Orlistat**, a weight loss drug, using the **FDA Adverse Event Reporting System (FAERS) dataset**.
+This project analyzes the adverse events associated with **Orlistat** and **Relaglutide**, weight loss drugs, using the **FDA Adverse Event Reporting System (FAERS) dataset**.
 The goal is to identify trends in reported adverse events over the years and gain insights into potential safety concerns.

 ## 📌 Project Objectives
-- **Extract and preprocess** FAERS data for Orlistat-related adverse events.
+- **Extract and preprocess** FAERS data for Orlistat and Relaglutide related adverse events.
 - **Identify key adverse event patterns** using data analysis techniques.
 - **Perform trend analysis** to examine variations over time.
 - **Visualize** the results using interactive charts and reports.